JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 <img src="plots/heatmap_operator_reward_c_cases.png" alt="Heatmap Operator Reward when c changes" width="80%">
 </p>

-The plot shows that a reduction in the declared fixed cost, holding everything else constant reduces pool operator revenues, with the effect being particularly strong for small pools.
+The plot shows that a reduction in the declared fixed cost (from $170$ ADA to $75$ ADA) reduces pool operator revenues, with the effect being particularly strong for small pools.
 This is because the fixed cost plays an important role in operator's revenues.
 To see this, take

 $$
 \Pi_i = c_i+(f(\sigma_i,p_i)-c_i)\underbrace{[m_i +(1-m_i)\frac{p_i}{\sigma_i}]}_{s\in[0,1]},